DackJempsey/SmithsonianDemo/README.md

 # SmithsonianDemo
 This is my Smithsonian Visualization App.
-Using the Smithsonian API
+Using the Smithsonian API.
+This is the public repo, while the development version is held in private.
+Messages welcome for collaboration or edits:).

 ## Usage
 As it stands now there is a backend server that handles the rest request from the app to Smithsonians API.
 This is just to add a level of obfsucation to the request so that I did not post creds.
 The only thing is there is an IP and port which is hard coded.